 - Making an application to the St Hugh’s Foundation for the Arts

-Application information is automatically collated and then exported from Typeform by our Administrator as an Excel document.
-At the first stage of assessment, a password-protected pdf version of that Excel document is circulated to Trustees only.
+Application information is automatically collated and then exported from Googledrive by our Administrator as an Excel document.
+At the First Stage of assessment, information is extracted from this and a password-protected pdf document is circulated to Trustees only.

 At the second stage of assessment, short-listed applications are then saved to Dropbox, and shared amongst Trustees using a specific link.

 Any sensitive information associated with an application would only be shared amongst Trustees where we had been given permission to do so, and would be shared as part of the password protected pdf, for which only Trustees would know the password.